-Should the Board find that the approval standards for the waiver request are met, staff proposes the following conditions be included in the Board's motion:
+Should the Planning Commission find that the approval standards for the waiver request are met, the following proposed conditions should be considered for inclusion in the motion:

 - 1. Prior to final approval of the associated USR application, the applicant shall record an avigation easement on the property. - 2.
-Prior to issuance of a building permit, the applicant shall update the east side of the existing building to bring the interior DNL limit below 45 DNL using one of the two recommended design implements from the sound level measurement study conducted by Engineering Dynamics dated April 17, 2025. - 3.
-All commitments and promises made by the applicant or the applicant's representative during the public meeting and/or agreed to in writing and included in the public record have been relied upon by the Board of County Commissioners in approving the applicant; therefore, such approval is condition upon the applicant's full satisfaction of all such commitments and promises.
+Prior to issuance of a building permit, the applicant shall update the east side of the existing building to bring the interior DNL limit below 45 DNL using one of the two recommended design implements from the sound level measurement study conducted by Engineering Dynamics dated April 17, 2025.

-The applicant requests that this public hearing be continued to July 22, 2025, at 2:30 p.m. for consideration of the rest of the USR application by the Board.
+The applicant requests that this public hearing be continued to July 7, 2025, at 6:00 p.m. for consideration of the rest of the USR application by the Planning Commission.

-ATTACHMENTS PAGE
+Attachments PAGE

-Douglas County Land Use Application 10
+Douglas County Land Use Application 9

-Applicant's Narrative 11
+Applicant's Narrative 10

-CMP Vicinity Map
+CMP Vicinity Map 20

-Zoning Map 22
+Zoning Map 21

-Aerial Map 23
+Aerial Map 22

-Centennial Airport Review Overlay District and Noise Zones Map
+Centennial Airport Review Overlay District and Noise Zones Map 23

-Selected Referral Agency Response Report 25
+Selected Referral Agency Response Report 24

-Selected Referral Agency Response Letters 27
+Selected Referral Agency Response Letters

-Applicant's Response to Referral Comments 38
+Applicant Response to Referral Comments 37

-Noise Assessment 41
+Noise Assessment 40

-7-Day Noise Test
+7-Day Noise Test 50

-Noise Consultant Review Findings
+Noise Consultant Review Findings 58

-Supplemental Public Comment 61